-At the request of the employee, clinical supervision shall be provided for up to four (4) hours monthly for MSWs.
+Clinical supervision shall be provided by a contracted, Licensed Clinical Social Worker.
+At the request of the employee, clinical supervision shall be provided for up to four (4) hours monthly for staff MSWs.
+No staff social worker shall be asked to receive clinical supervision from a supervisor who is also providing clinical supervision to a supervising social worker.
 Clinical Supervision is not intended to mean supervision as commonly defined in labor law.